Student Wellbeing and Engagement Policy

 Show respect to each other at all times, and embrace and celebrate individual difference.

 Speak up to ensure that others feel safe.
-Bullying and harassment will not be tolerated – see TC Bullying & Harassment Policy.
-Breaches in relation to adhering to the law in relation to acts of physical and/or sexual violence will be dealt with via the suspension and or expulsion protocols of DEECD.
+Bullying and harassment will not be tolerated – see Bullying Prevention Policy.
+Breaches in relation to adhering to the law in relation to acts of physical and/or sexual violence will be dealt with via the suspension and or expulsion protocols of Department of Education.

-Adhere to the TC dress code (Dress Code Policy link) - TC does not have a compulsory school uniform, all members of the TC community are expected to dress appropriate to the work they are doing.
+Adhere to the Templestowe College dress code – Dress Code Policy.
+Templestowe College does not have a compulsory school uniform.
+All members of the Templestowe College community are expected to dress in clothing appropriate to the working conditions and work they are doing.

 Keep everyone’s personal belongings, and school property safe and secure.
 We like to work in a nice environment.
 Let’s work together to keep our gardens, buildings and school equipment clean, graffiti free and in good condition.
 If you see something that is wrong or dangerous, if it is safe to do so fix it, or let a staff member in the general office know.
-To observe OHS guidelines, bags should not be left on the floor of learning spaces or in corridors.
+To observe OHS guidelines, bags should not be left in any place where they could cause a tripping hazard, including doorways and walkways.
+Bag should instead be stored in lockers, under tables and in shelving provide in or near classrooms.
 Care must be taken to ensure cords and cables are not left across walkways.

-Adhere to the law in relation to drugs, alcohol and cigarettes at school – see the TC Drugs, Alcohol and Smoking Policy (Link in Appendix 2).
-At TC, smoking includes being in the presence of smokers.
-Breaches in relation to adhering to the law in relation to drugs, alcohol or cigarettes will be dealt with via the suspension and or expulsion protocols of DEECD.
+Adhere to the law in relation to alcohol and other drugs at school – see the Smoking, Vaping, Alcohol and Drugs Policy.
+Breaches in relation to adhering to the law in relation to drugs, alcohol or cigarettes will be dealt with via the suspension and or expulsion protocols of the Department of Education.
+There will also be consequences for being in the presence of others who are smoking, vaping, drinking alcohol or taking drugs.

-In relation to other behaviour expectations where the breach has been a significant one, or where the same or similar issue has occurred before and the behaviour has been repeated, some form of community service will be negotiated as restitution to the community.
-Where agreement cannot be reached and the breach falls within the DEECD disciplinary guidelines, it may be necessary for a Principal to implement an appropriate sanction.
+In relation to other behaviour expectations where the breach has been a significant one, or where the same or similar issue has occurred before and the behaviour has been repeated, some form of consequence will be negotiated as a way to ‘make it right’ or ‘give back’ to the Templestowe College community.
+Where agreement cannot be reached and the breach falls within the Department of Education disciplinary guidelines, it may be necessary for a Principal to implement an appropriate sanction.

 Inclusion and diversity

-TC is committed to creating a school community where all members are welcomed, accepted and treated equitably and with respect, regardless of their background or personal attributes such as race, language, religious beliefs, gender identity, disability or sexual orientation so that they can participate, achieve and thrive at school.
+At Templestowe College we celebrate diversity and inclusion in all forms be that age, race, culture, ability, sexuality and gender.
+Templestowe College is committed to creating a school community where all members are welcomed, accepted and treated equitably and with respect, regardless of their background or personal attribute so that they can participate, achieve and thrive at school.

-TC celebrates the diversity of backgrounds and experiences in our school community and we will not tolerate behaviours, language or practices that label, stereotype, vilify, or demean others.
+Templestowe College celebrates the diversity of backgrounds and experiences in our school community, and we will not tolerate behaviours, language or practices that label, stereotype, vilify, or demean others.
 We will:

 Ensure that all students and members of our school community are treated with respect and dignity.